gargmegham/Waxpeer/README.md

 # SETUP

 - Download docker on your system https://docs.docker.com/desktop/install/windows-install/
+- If you encounter any problem related to virtualisation in bios enable virtualisation in your bios
+- if any error related to wsl do `wsl --update`
 - Paste this source code to your `C:\` drive
 - Open PowerShell and run this command:
   `cd C:\bot && docker-compose up -d --build`